Major depression is also known as clinical depression, major depressive disorder, unipolar depression or recurrent depression.

 The good news with major depression is that majority of patient respond well to treatment.
 Depending on your age, gender and severity of your depression, your physician will recommend the use of antidepressants and schedule counseling sessions.

 Common antidepressants used in major depression treatment include Selective serotonin reuptake inhibitors (SSRIs and Norepinephrine and dopamine reuptake inhibitors (NDRIs).
-Others include Tricyclic antidepressants or monoamine oxidase inhibitors (MAOIs)
+Others include Tricyclic antidepressants or monoamine oxidase inhibitors (MAOIs) or Prozac (Fluoxetine).

 What are the Preventions of Major Depression?